AndyPicton/Food_System_Emissions/README.md

 - medium - large size
 - show history over time and use

 After finding the right data set to use, we had discussions on what questions we wanted and could be answered.
-Next we found what data needed to be cleaned and dropped and what data was missing.
+Next we found what data needed to be cleaned, dropped and what was missing.

 One of the first things we noticed we needed to change was switch year from a row to a column.